99 things to see and do during #BaylorHomecoming

 * The best part of tailgating at McLane?
 Sailgating!
 Baylor’s stadium is one of just a handful nationwide where fans can tailgate pregame on the water, whether in the nearby lagoon or out on the Brazos River.

 * Adjacent to the tailgating is Touchdown Alley, which opens three hours prior to each game and offers inflatable games, a big screen showing games from around the nation, and more.
-Make sure to stop by the Baylor Alumni Network Tailgate for free food (breakfast tacos, pastries, juice and coffee), to meet Baylor legends, and to watch the pre-game radio and television shows.
+Make sure to stop by the Baylor Alumni Tailgate for a meal and to watch the pre-game radio and television shows.

 * After tailgating, make sure you’re in your seat to see the Baylor University Golden Wave Marching Band enter the stadium in style, followed by the running of the Baylor Line.